DeNepo/ux-ui-design/deliverables/co-design-your-home-page/README.md

 ## Deliver (phase 2)

-> individually
+> you are in the role of a developer

 <!--

-  You do not need to start this phase during the UX/UI module!
+  You do not need to start developing during the UX/UI module!

-  After you have designed your home page with your classmates you can build the page individually during the JS modules to practice HTML & CSS.
+  After the design for your page is finished by your teammate, you can develop it on your own, building the page individually during the JS modules to practice HTML & CSS.

 -->